Zhea606/Project_incoming/README.md

 But when her reality was completely altered, she had to adapt.
 First, survive, then, fight, and finally, be resilient."_

-New project I'm working on it, for now it's only a paper prototype, but I'm too excited about what is to come 😘🧡
+New project I'm working on it, using my skills as a Game Desing and a little of programming. 😘🧡

 ### In the meantime, meet Alice 👇